Melissa Announces Strategic Partnership with Global-Z

 Alliance increases resources for Global-Z’s worldwide clientele which includes luxury brands in the retail sector

-RANCHO SANTA MARGARITA, Calf., July 26, 2023 (GLOBE NEWSWIRE) -- Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced its strategic partnership with Global-Z International, a pioneer in premium Global Service Bureau offerings to a range of global brands.
+Rancho Santa Margarita, CALIF – July 26, 2023 – Melissa, a leading provider of global data quality, identity verification, and address management solutions, today announced its strategic partnership with Global-Z International, a pioneer in premium Global Service Bureau offerings to a range of global brands.
 The partnership brings the next level of bespoke global address and matching via specialized data quality professionals who work with clients to handle the myriad challenges and complexity found in global customer data.

 “Both Melissa and Global-Z have been on a decades-long mission to help enterprises maximize the value of their global customer data,” said Ray Melissa, president and founder of Melissa.
 “Through this partnership, Global-Z customers now have access to a broader lineup of industry-leading data quality web services, on-premises software, and the complete range of capabilities that Melissa delivers to the enterprise.”